khalilbouali/event-booking-demo/README.md

 }
 ```

-An administrator should additionally have `administrator` inside the `carrefour-kata-id` role list.
+An administrator should additionally have `administrator` inside the `event-booking-id` role list.

 ---